JonathanMiroshnik/Real-Fake-News/README.md

 - For the Node backend with TypeScript and Express I used the tutorial: https://medium.com/@vihangamallawaarachchi.dev/setting-up-a-node-js-and-express-backend-with-typescript-a-comprehensive-guide-b15fad5c803c
 - For the final Node backend typescript config file, I used the tutorial: https://www.totaltypescript.com/tsconfig-cheat-sheet
 - To allow for React/Node servers to start up by default on FireFox, you need to install the VSC extension "Debugger for FireFox" and configure the launch.json accordingly. **DOESNT WORK**
+- I probably want to pull real news data from the internet to have half-related topics to play with, along with easy input data for the prompts, I suggest two free-enough APIs to think about: https://gnews.io/#pricing , https://newsdata.io/pricing -> I chose the second one